Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Discussion Outlook

 For the system sizes within reach, a natural generalization of the problem considered in this work is circuit synthesis~\cite{fosel2021quantum,rietsch2024unitary}.
 Indeed, decomposing a unitary gate into its constituents using as few two-qubit gates as feasible, finds a wide application in quantum computing.
 As a special case, the optimal implementation of Haar-random unitaries is the subject of intense research~\cite{alagic2020efficient,koh2023measurement}.

-However, optimal disentangling sequences of two-qubit gates require an exponentially large number of gates.
-While our \acrshort{rl} agent readily outperforms the random and greedy strategies, this exponential barrier is inherent to the two-qubit constraint imposed on the gates, and cannot be overcome.
-As a result, training becomes prohibitively expensive with increasing the number of qubits.
-Therefore, in follow-up work, it would be interesting to relax the condition to disentangle an arbitrary state, and restrict to interesting families of states, e.g., area-law-entangled states, or states that can be reached in finite time via unitary evolution generated by physical Hamiltonians.
+Although optimal disentangling sequences composed of two-qubit gates generally require resources that scale exponentially with system size, our analysis reveals that this exponential cost originates primarily from the quantum-state simulation itself, whereas the forward and backward passes of the RL agent scale only quadratically with the number of qubits.
+A practical route toward larger systems is to focus on families of states that can be disentangled in relatively few simulation steps, such as weakly entangled multipartite states.
+These results motivate future investigations of physically relevant restricted classes of states, such as area-law-entangled states, or states that can be reached in finite time via unitary evolution generated by physical Hamiltonians.

 Since unitary evolution is invertible, when run backwards, state disentangling sequences can be used to prepare complex many-body states.
 The disentangling procedure can thus be seen as state compression, wherein a quantum state is compressed into an initial state and a sequence of unitary gates.
 In this context, particularly intriguing would be ground states of correlated quantum many-body systems in two dimensions where matrix-product-state techniques are known to struggle.

 When it comes to scaling up to larger system sizes, an exciting future direction is to design the learning architecture with the help of tensor networks~\cite{metz2022self,gillman2022reinforcement}: indeed, the MERA ansatz~\cite{vidal2007entanglement} is known to capture critical states whose entanglement entropy grows logarithmically with the system size.
-On the \acrshort{rl} side, one can imagine defining compound actions, e.g., adding the reported optimal 4-qubit sequence as an available action; this type of coarse-graining may provide a way to eliminate some of the training complexity of the problem.
-Larger system sizes can also be reached if one restricts the dynamics and the states of interest to those generated by the Clifford group.
+On the RL side, one can imagine defining compound actions, e.g., adding the reported optimal 4-qubit sequence as an available action; this type of coarse-graining may provide a way to eliminate some of the training complexity of the problem.
+Larger system sizes can also be reached if one restricts the dynamics and the states of interest to those generated by the Clifford group~\cite{cemin2025learning}.